csdechant/zapdos/doc/content/fusion.md

        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
        id=ver-2D-Hasegawa-Wakatani
        caption=Spatial convergence plot the density ($n$), vorticity ($\omega$), and potential ($\phi$) solving with the Hasegawa-Wakatani.
 Ideal convergence slope for first order variable types is 2.

+## Verification of Second Plasma Edge Model: Reduced MHD

+The second model of choice is the reduced magnetohydrodynamics (MHD) equations.